Vidal322/FSI/LOGBOOK4.md

 ## Task 3

-We concluded that by running execve() ,by default,the new program will not inherit the calling process environment variables, howevver if you run with environ in the third argument it inherits all of the calling process env. variables.
+We concluded that by running execve() ,by default,the new program will not inherit the calling process environment variables.

 ## TASK 4

-By running the given code we concluded that by running the system() function the environment variables of the calluing process will be passed on to the new program.
+By running the given code we concluded that by running the system() function the environment variables of the calluing process will not be passed on to the new program.

 ## TASK 5